Physical activity as a preventative

 The Find Your Active Chelmsford Network continues to act as a strategic platform for organisations to share updates, discuss challenges, and celebrate successes, creating a more coordinated and effective offer for local residents.

-invested through Find Your Active Places and Spaces programme.
+projects supported through Find Your Active Small Grants and Places and Spaces funding

 Key Learnings and Challenges